-Henry Fairs combines teaching positions at the Royal Birmingham Conservatoire, University of St Andrews (UK) and the Musikhochschule Leipzig (Germany) with an extensive recital career that takes him to instruments and major festivals throughout the world.
+Henry Fairs is Professor of Organ at the Universität der Künste Berlin.
+He enjoys a recital career that takes him to instruments and festivals throughout the world.

 Performances in the U.K. have included recitals in the Grand Organ Festival at Westminster Cathedral, Celebrity Organ Series at St Paul's Cathedral and Summer Organ Festival at Westminster Abbey.